-From regal robes and crown jewels to sumptuous state apartments and ceremonial carriages, here's where to go in London for an insight into British royalty throughout the ages.
+From regal robes and crown jewels to sumptuous state apartments and ceremonial carriages, here's where to go in the capital for an insight into royal London throughout the ages.